AStyslavski/JetBrainsInternAssignmentTableEditor/README.md

 ## Running the program
+This code was written with Java version 22.
 1. Navigate to the `src` directory.
 2. Compile Main: `javac Main.java`
 3. Run Main: `java Main`